-The tremendous power of a hurricane can turn a home inside out and leave it in ruins.
-But you can minimize the potential for damage, cut the cost of your home insurance now and save on repairs later with the help of many readily available home improvement products.
+The ferocious strength of a hurricane can turn your home inside out and leave your life in ruins.
+But you can minimize the risk of damage with the help of many easy-to-find home improvement products.

 And you want to get to work before it’s too late.

-The National Oceanic and Atmospheric Administration, or NOAA, is predicting eight to 13 named storms during the 2014 Atlantic hurricane season.
-Three to six of those storms could become hurricanes, including one or two major hurricanes with winds in excess of 110 mph.
+The National Oceanic and Atmospheric Administration, or NOAA, is predicting a busier than average Atlantic hurricane season in 2017, with 11 to 17 named storms likely.
+Five to nine of those could become hurricanes, including two to four major hurricanes with winds in excess of 110 mph.

 Bracing your home for what the season might bring doesn’t have to be expensive.